 Who will want a damaged Michael?
 Will I ever walk again?
 I will live the rest of my life in a nursing home.
 It was a devastating experience.

 Even with my career and training, it was a struggle to live in the NOW.
 I could navigate myself, and with small miracles daily, there was positive progress.
-Today still disabled and live a full life.
+Today still disabled, I live a blessed life.

 If you remain in the NOW, positive results will always win over negative thoughts.